 The big choice

 Other times, it all happens in the heat of the moment.
-That's how it went for Midshipman 1st Class Daniel Gartrell, 22, who had Mayport in mind but was undecided.
+That's how it went for like it did for Midshipman 1st Class Daniel Gartrell, 22, who had Mayport in mind but was undecided.

-"When I was on the stairs, I was stuck between a cruiser or a destroyer," he said.
+"When I was on the stairs, I was stuck between a cruiser or a destroyer," he said told Navy Times.
 "And I thought, you know, I don’t know who else picked the cruisers, but I know that if I pick this destroyer, I’ll have a better chance of working with people that I enjoy."

-The once-in-a-career opportunity had a lot of last-minute course changes, even for the top-ranked mid, who had hundreds of options.
+The once-in-a-career opportunity had a lot of last-minute course changes, Thursday night's event had a lot of last-minute selections, even for the top-ranked mid, who had hundreds of options.